Amid these difficule times, the Serucell team is dedicated to helping those who help others. Learn more about what we're doing to contribute.

-Serucell Skincare has created a soothing hand lotion specifically to care for the hands of medical workers on the front lines.
-More than a thousand bottles have been sent to areas in need, including Mount Sinai Hospital in New York, Saint Joe's Hospital in southeast Michigan, as well as hospitals in Kentucky, West Virginia and New York.
+Serucell Skincare created a soothing hand lotion specifically for medical workers on the frontlines.
+More than 1,000 bottles have been sent to areas in need like Mount Sinai Hospital in New York, NY, Saint Joseph's Hospital in southeast Michigan, and hospitals in Kentucky, West Virginia and New York.

 Dr. Sarah Miles